Document

 Maturity amount of a Life Insurance Policy

-Maturity proceeds are tax exempt if the sum assured is ≤:
+Maturity proceeds are exempt if the sum assured is ≤:

 – 20%: policies issued before 1 April 2012

-– 15%: policies issued after 1 April 2013 for a person with disability or disease.
+– 15%: policies issued on or after 1 April 2013 for a person with disability or disease.

-These are some of the ways in which you can reduce your tax burden.
+These are some of the ways in which you can reduce your tax burden under the old tax regime.
 However, there are several terms and conditions that are associated with each tax-saving method.
 The tax deductions can be claimed while filing for Income Tax Returns

-In the above discussion, we understood the tax deductions and exemptions available under the old and new tax regime.
-Keeping in mind all the tax-saving investments, let us calculate the income tax under each regime and compare the tax liability.
+In the above discussion, we understood the tax deductions and exemptions available under the old and new tax regimes.
+Considering all the tax-saving investments, let us calculate the income tax under each regime and compare the tax liability using the example below.

 Particulars